Dinner was almost ready when I made a simple mistake. I added one splash too many and skipped the test bite.

 Scene four: the table test

-Before serving, run one fast test:
+Before serving, run one quick test:

 - Taste one bite with no extra sauce.